-f) Risk Measurement
+e) Risk Measurement

 At present Credit Risk is assessed through Risk rating at the individual level and through Risk Weighting of the assets at the portfolio level and capital is maintained based on Risk Weights.
-The Bank has migrated to the Standardized approach under the New Capital Adequacy Framework (Basel II), effective 31St March 2008.
+The Bank has migrated to the Standardized approach under the New Capital Adequacy Framework (Basel II), effective 31st March 2008.

-g) Risk Reporting System: -
+f) Risk Reporting System